scw-nhs/dcf-design-history/docs/alpha-prototype-documentation.md

 ### Non-WordPress platforms

-- Custom pages: Use the Excel files to import appl_capability, user_story and standard content, using your platform’s import capabilities.
+- Custom pages: Use the Excel files to import `appl_capability`, `user_story` and `standard` content, using your platform’s import capabilities.
 All other functionality in the Alpha is presentational and will be controlled by the new platform.
 Use the Alpha as a reference or user interface design specification.
 - Content pages: Admin > WP Export > New Export.
 Select post type ‘Pages’.
 Continue and configure advanced settings as needed.
 Save and run export, then choose your output format (csv, bundle, public URL for APIs, Zapier)

 ### WordPress